Chapter 2

 (2.4)

-Note how rules 4 and 5 of (2.4) return annotation for a genitive case marked noun phrase (NP-GENV) that is projected by PRO;_ppge_ and that will go on to be the only element of a containing noun phrase, as seen with NP-SBJ in the parse result of (2.5).
+Note how [rules 4 and 5] of (2.4) involve the word class together with code information of PRO;_ppge_ that results in the projection of a genitive case marked noun phrase (NP-GENV) that goes on to be the only element of a containing noun phrase, as seen with NP-SBJ in the parse result of (2.5).

 (2.5)